James-Tuppen/Site/dev/Structure.md

 ## Element list

-#navbar
+#navbar - needs changes, use sticky or fixed pos?
-#content
+#content - needs wrapping in a div
-#title-area
+#title-area - not done
-.paragraph
+.paragraph - not done
-.image
+.image - not done
-.dual-section
+.dual-section - needs a rewrite
-.image-break
+.image-break - slight tweaks
-#footer
+#footer - needs transparency

 ## General structure
 html